iamalexbrady/iamalexbrady.github.io/docs/_articles/humility.md

 We put something *unlike* us in front of us for examination purposes.

 The world of perception is **unlike** us -- what we are at the next level.
 It is so *unlike* what we are that it is *meaningless* to compare these sytems.
 It would be like comparing the electrical power grid with the software being used to view this presentations (likely an internet browser).
 While the systems do have subtle interactions with one another, the contextual operation of each system is *unlike* the other.
-As a third system unlike the other two, consider the orbital patterns of celestial bodies.
+As a third system unlike power grids and internet software, consider the orbital patterns of celestial bodies.

 As much context, knowledge, information, and expertise one may have about the perceptual world, There simply is another frame of mind from which to view the PETs<sup>1</sup> found here.<sup>2</sup>